 The Washington, DC personal injury lawyers at Regan Zambri Long have vast experience with personal injury claims, including taking on government entities and big corporations.
 We’re committed to giving you the best service possible to recover the greatest compensation available, including Camp Lejeune water contamination claims.

 Personal injury attorney Patrick Regan has a personal history with the U.S. Marine Corps.
 He was born on Marine Corps Base Quantico while his father, a lieutenant, was stationed at the military base.
 He had lived at the base for approximately two years.
-This personal connection with the Marines makes him understand what the veterans and their families are going through and it makes him fight harder to make sure you are compensated for your exposure to contaminated drinking water at Camp Lejeune.
+This personal connection with the Marines makes him understand what the veterans and their families are experiencing, proving him with a unique perspective.

 With more than 100 years of combined experience, our attorneys have been recognized by peers, legal organizations, and publications nationwide as top-tier lawyers.
 Our commitment is second to none.
 Our lawyers have practices in several state and federal courts throughout Washington, DC, Virginia, and Maryland.